 This request for progress payments does not include any amounts which CONTRACTOR intends to withhold or retain from SUBCONTRACTOR in accordance with the terms and conditions of the Subcontract.

-SUBCONTRACTOR shall submit the original Application for Payment and two (2) copies to the email address provided to them.Savannah River Mission Completion LLC
+SUBCONTRACTOR shall submit the Application for Payment via email.

-707-10B – (room) PO Box 790

-Aiken, SC 29809 Attention:

-Reference: Subcontract No. (number)

 TAX WITHHOLDING FOR NONRESIDENTS